Charlotte-ER/timeforyoga/README.rst

 Pull requests are welcome.
 Please open an issue first to discuss the proposed change.
 Please update tests as appropriate.

-TODO - To install with tools to develop and run tests, please run the following in your virtual env:
+**TODO** To install with tools to develop and run tests, please run the following in your virtual env:

 .. code-block:: bash